Mid-Voyage Land Adventure: River Kwai & World War II Memorials

 After lunch, drive to Muang Sing Historical Park and visit some of the major monuments within the ancient walled city of Muang Sing dating from the 13th and 14th centuries.
 The architectural style of the temple ruins indicates the relationship between Muang Sing and the ancient Khmer Kingdom.
 Covered for centuries by dense vegetation, the park was officially opened in 1987 as a cultural heritage site.
 Its large expanse allows driving between various monuments.

 Leaving Muang Sing Historical Park, proceed next to the Wang Pho train station.
-Board a car, with a 'Special Section' reserved for tourists, for a 30-minute ride along a small segment of the Burma-Thailand railway, commonly known as the 'Death Railway'.
+Board a car for a 30-minute ride along a small segment of the Burma-Thailand railway, commonly known as the 'Death Railway'.
 With open windows, the old train cars rumble noisily though the countryside, passing small villages, farm land, attractive resorts and parts of the Kwai River.
 The ride may not be the most comfortable, but it offers fun and an interesting scenario while provoking thoughts about its painful history.
-Guests will be presented with a 'Certificate of Remembrance' that provides an outline about the significance of the 'Death Railway' and the River Kwai Bridge as a Memorial of World War II.

 Overnight accommodation is at the Dheva Mantra Resort & Spa - Kanchanaburi.

-DAY TWO - Tuesday, March 5, 2013 - JEATH Museum/Floating Market/Rose Garden/Bangkok
+DAY TWO - Tuesday, March 3, 2014 - JEATH Museum/Bridge Over the River Kwai/Bangkok

 After breakfast and check-out, depart the hotel and head to the nearby JEATH War Museum.
 JEATH stands for Japan, England, America, Australia, Thailand and Holland, the nationalities of the Prisoners of War who were forced to build the infamous railway and River Kwai Bridge.
 The museum, located within the grounds of the Chai Chumphon temple, features an exact copy of the original bamboo huts that housed the POWs.
 Displays of graphic images, photographs and accounts written by former POWs serve as tribute to the terrible conditions under which men were forced to build the railway.

-After lunch, continue on the remaining drive of 1.5 hours to Bangkok and the Klong Toey pier, where the ship awaits your return.
+Afterwards, proceed return journey of 1.5-hour drive to Bangkok and the Klong Toey pier, where the ship awaits your return.

 · One-night stay at the Dheva Mantra Resort & Spa - Kanchanaburi or similar

-· One breakfast, two lunches and one dinner (lunch and dinner include choice of two beverages - soft drinks, mineral water, beer or wine)
+· One breakfast, one lunch and one dinner (lunch and dinner include free flow soft drinks, juices and beer)

 · All sightseeing and transfers as per itinerary.